annam21/spaceNtime/README.md

 ## Getting started
 Please try installing the package and viewing the vignette.

+First, you will need to update to the newest version of R. Then run the following:

 `devtools::install_github("annam21/spaceNtime", build_opts = c("--no-resave-data", "--no-manual"), force = T)`

 `browseVignettes("spaceNtime")`

 Then click on HTML.

-If you're having trouble installing the package, try updating to the newest version of R.